Animal Services in Marshall County

 - Kevin Hooks, then-Marshall County ACO, did not return voicemails left on Mar.
 26 and Mar.
 28, 2025 by Kristin Yarbrough during Alabama Code § 3-1-5 research.

-- Dawn Smith, Albertville Town Clerk, 256-891-8200, dawnsmith@cityofalbertville.com, has been in touch multiple times in 2025 and 2026 with friendly updates about Albertville’s recodification project and ACOs.
+- Dawn Smith, Albertville Town Clerk, 256-891-8200, dawnsmith@cityofalbertville.com, has been in touch multiple times since June 2025 and 2026 with friendly updates about Albertville’s recodification project and ACOs.

 - Assistant Chief John Amos, Albertville Police Department, updated us on Feb.
 9, 2026 about the new Albertville ACO and Cooper Hughes’ expected return.